olehsekirkin/Data-Analysis/README.md

 As you can check on 'project2query1' I went from asking and resolving simple questions like what where the top 5 categories with the highest number of products, to more complicated ones where I aimed, for example, to calculate the weighted average rating of products in each category, based on the number of reviews.
 I tried to go through different optics in order to analyze the information that this dataset provides to us.
 I am sure there are a lot more questions that can be asked and resolved with this dataset, so if you find any interesting I am open to try :D!

 ## Data visualization

+For data visualization I used yet another dataset I found on Kaggle, this time it's the Supply Chain Analysis dataset from the user Harsh Singh.

+Since SQL does not have data visualization options per se, what I experimented with is creating a pipeline, a connection, from my MySQL database to Python, and it worked!
+It was my first attempt and honestly it was fairly easy, at least for this starter level that I am on now.
+Then I created four graphic representations on key takes from the dataset with, mostly, matplotlib.